Smertig/banana/docs/api/tg/methods/edit_message_media.rst

    Arguments that should be passed to :cpp:func:`edit_message_media`.

+   .. cpp:member:: input_media_t media

+   A JSON-serialized object for a new media content of the message

    .. cpp:member:: optional_t<variant_t<integer_t, string_t>> chat_id

    Required if inline_message_id is not specified.
 Unique identifier for the target chat or username of the target channel (in the format @channelusername)